The Castle

 To book the Manor or simply to visit the gardens, please contact us via this form.

-The Château de La Cour au Berruyer, listed in the Inventaire Supplémentaire des Monuments Historiques, and the Manor House, Classified as a Historic Monument, are open to the public on weekdays from 10am to 12pm and 2pm to 6pm in July and September.
+The Château de la Cour au Berruyer, listed in the supplementary inventory of historical monuments, and the Manor House, listed as a historical monument, are open to the public on weekdays from 10am to 12pm and from 2pm to 6pm in July and September.

-Due to the Covid-19 pandemic, visits are currently by appointment.
+Due to the Covid-19 pandemic, visits are by appointment only.